A Tight Bound of Hard Thresholding: Implications to Compressed Sensing

 Let us first study the vanilla case $k = K$. \cite{blumensath2009iterative} required $\delta_{3K} \leq 0.18$ whereas our analysis shows $\delta_{3K} \leq 0.22$ suffices.
 Note that even a little relaxation on RIP is challenging and may require several pages of mathematical induction~\cite{candes2008restricted,cai2010new,foucart2012sparse}.
 In contrast, our improvement comes from a direct application of Theorem~\ref{thm:key} which only modifies several lines of the original proof in~\cite{blumensath2009iterative}.
 See Appendix~\ref{sec:app:proofimp} for details.
-In view of~\eqref{eq:rip n}, we find that the necessary number of measurements for IHT is dramatically reduced with a factor of $0.67$ by our new theorem in that the minimum requirement of $n$ is inversely proportional to the square of $\delta$.
+In view of~\eqref{eq:rip n}, we find that the necessary number of measurements for IHT is dramatically reduced with a factor of $0.67$ by our new theorem in that the minimum requirement of $n$ is inversely proportional to the square of $\delta_{ 2k+K}$.

-Another important consequence is a characterization on the RIP condition and the quantity of sparsity parameter for IHT, which, to the best of our knowledge, has not been studied in the literation.
-In~\cite{blumensath2009iterative}, when gradually tuning $k$ larger than $K$, it always requires $\delta_{2k+K} \leq 0.18$.
+Another important consequence of the theorem is a characterization on the RIP condition and the sparsity parameter, which, to the best of our knowledge, has not been studied in the literature.
+In \cite{blumensath2009iterative}, when gradually tuning $k$ larger than $K$, it always requires $\delta_{2k+K} \leq 0.18$.
 Note that due to the monotonicity of RIC, i.e., $\delta_r \leq \delta_{r'}$ if $r \leq r'$, the condition turns out to be more and more stringent.
 Compared to their result, since $\nu$ is inversely proportional to $\sqrt{k}$, Theorem~\ref{thm:iht} is powerful especially when $k$ becomes larger.
 For example, suppose $k = 20 K$.
 In this case, Theorem~\ref{thm:iht} justifies that IHT admits the linear convergence as soon as $\delta_{41K} \leq 0.32$ whereas \cite{blumensath2009iterative} requires $\delta_{41K} \leq 0.18$.
 Such a property is appealing in practice, in that among various real-world applications, the true sparsity is indeed unknown and we would like to estimate a conservative upper bound on it.

 On the other hand, for a {given} sensing matrix, there does exist a fundamental limit for the maximum choice of $k$.
 To be more precise, the condition in Theorem~\ref{thm:iht} together with the probabilistic argument~\eqref{eq:rip n} require